elmarquez/ngSolr/README.md

  > Map document search results should update to reflect the zoom level and current view position
  > When a facet constraint is added, it should impact the typeahead filter

-0.5.4

- > SolrSearchService passes the name of the query on update
- > Other controllers listen for changes on their target named query, or 'default' if none is set

- > Refactor documentSearchController into separate search and result listing controllers
+ > Fuzzy search support : add a "did you mean" result list on the "no results found" view to DocumentSearchResultsController
+ > How to create a "related searches: a, b, c" list of queries
+ > Autocomplete should show phrases that include the current search term, rather than just showing literal matches

+0.5.5

  > Diagram and narritive explaining workflow around crawler, visualization
  > Update the location URL when another page is selected
- > Fix the search history controller so that listings point to pages, not query data
- > How to create a "related searches: a, b, c" list of queries
- > Query term highlighting in search results
- > Autocomplete should show phrases that include the current search term, rather than just showing literal matches
  > Stuck on updating fragment to reflect the current facet query -- facet query clears hash
- > Add a "did you mean" result list on the "no results found" view
  > On page load, parse the fragment portion of the location URL to determine if there is a starting search query.
 Execute that query.
- > Update EAC to Solr transform: Added keywords field to support autocomplete search
+ > Query term highlighting in search results
+ > Add date field into the title output

+0.5.4

+ > SolrSearchService passes the name of the query on update
+ > Other controllers listen for changes on their target named query, or 'default' if none is set
  > Created a location facet controller
  > Controller unit tests
- > Add date field into the title output
  > Query index for a list of all entities by location
- > Infowindow should close when clicking close button
+ > MapMarkerService maintains a list of markers by ID and can focus on a marker by that ID
+ > One map info window should be open at a time

 0.5.3

- > Fixed facet based filtering on document search
+ > Listen for updates on specific data sets from the SolrSearchService
+ * Updated FieldFacetController to work with SolrSearchService

 0.5.2

  * Named and default queries in SolrSearchService
+ * Marker info window closes when clicking its close button

 0.5.1